Obscuretone/obscuretone.github.io/public/posts/en/agile_has_never_been_tried.md

 Adaptability needs slack.
 A system running at 100% utilization cannot adapt.
 It can only queue pain.

+Google's SRE guidance treats overload as a condition that systems must be designed to handle, including by [degrading gracefully and shedding load](https://sre.google/workbook/overload/).
+A work system needs the human equivalent: spare capacity to absorb surprises instead of passing every shock directly to a queue.

 If every developer is fully allocated, every sprint is packed, every deadline is tight, and every plan assumes nothing surprising will happen, the organization has already chosen fragility.

 Calling that Agile does not make it adaptive.